The rank of diluted random graphs

 In order to prove Theorem \ref{th:main}, it is thus sufficient to establish that

-To do so, we will use the Karp-Sipser leaf removal algorithm, which was introduced in \cite{karpsipser} to efficiently build a matching (ie a subset of pairwise disjoint edges) on a finite graph.
+To do so, we will use the Karp--Sipser leaf removal algorithm, which was introduced in \cite{karpsipser} to efficiently build a matching (i.e., a subset of pairwise disjoint edges) on a finite graph.